adi123tya/sauce-demo-test/README.md

 ## Test Execution

 ### Running the Tests
-To execute the tests and generate an HTML report, run the following command:
+To execute the tests and generate an HTML report, run the following command: mvn test